Ali: Caliphate of Abu Bakr (r. 632–634)

 In the absence of popular support, Ali eventually accepted the temporal rule of Abu Bakr, probably for the sake of Muslim unity.
 In particular, Ali turned down proposals to forcefully pursue the caliphate.
 He nevertheless viewed himself as the most qualified candidate for leadership by virtue of his merits and his kinship with Muhammad.
 Evidence suggests that Ali further considered himself as the designated successor of Muhammad.
-Unlike Muhammad's lifetime, Ali retired from public life during the caliphates of Abu Bakr and his successors, Umar and Uthman.
-Ali did not participate in the Ridda wars and the early Muslim conquests, though he remained an advisor to Abu Bakr and Umar on government and religious matters., However, their conflicts with Ali is also well-documented, but largely ignored in Sunni sources.
+While Ali had been deeply involved in public and military life during Muhammad's lifetime, he retired from public life during the caliphates of Abu Bakr and his successors, Umar and Uthman.
+Ali did not participate in the Ridda Wars and the early Muslim conquests, though he remained an advisor to Abu Bakr and Umar on government and religious matters.
+However, their conflicts with Ali is also well-documented, but largely ignored in Sunni sources.
 These tensions were epitomized during the proceedings of the electoral council in 644 when Ali refused to be bound by the precedence of the first two caliphs.
 In contrast, Shia sources view Ali's pledge to Abu Bakr as a (coerced) act of political expediency (taqiya).
 The conflicts with Ali are probably magnified in Shia sources.

 Caliphate of Umar (r.
 634–644)

 Before his death in 634, Abu Bakr designated Umar as his successor.
 Ali was not consulted about this appointment, which was initially resisted by some senior companions.
 Ali himself did not press any claims this time and kept aloof from public affairs during the caliphate of Umar, who nevertheless consulted Ali in certain matters.
 For instance, Ali is credited with the idea of adopting the migration to Medina (hijra) as the beginning of the Islamic calendar.
 Yet Ali's political advice was probably ignored.
 For example, Umar devised a state register (diwan) to distribute excess state revenues according to Islamic precedence, but Ali held that those revenues should be equally distributed among Muslims, following the practice of Muhammad and Abu Bakr.
 Ali was also absent from the strategic meeting of notables near Damascus.
 Ali did not participate in Umar's military expeditions, although he does not seem to have publicly objected to them.
-Umar likely opposed the combination of prophethood and caliphate in the Banu Hashim, and he thus prevented Muhammad from dictating his will on his deathbed, possibly fearing that he might expressly designate Ali as his successor.
+Umar likely opposed the combination of prophethood and caliphate in the Banu Hashim, and he prevented Muhammad from dictating his will on his deathbed, possibly fearing that he might expressly designate Ali as his successor.
 Nevertheless, perhaps realizing the necessity of Ali's cooperation in his collaborative scheme of governance, Umar made some limited overtures to Ali and the Banu Hashim during his caliphate.
-For instance, Umar returned Muhammad's estates in Medina to Ali, but kept Fadak and Khayber.
+For instance, Umar returned Muhammad's estates in Medina to Ali, but kept Fadak and Khaybar.
 By some accounts, Umar also insisted on marrying Ali's daughter Umm Kulthum, to which Ali reluctantly agreed when the former enlisted public support for his demand.